cowtowncoder/low-gc-membuffers/README.md

 So how do you choose parameters?
 Smaller the segments, more granular is memory allocation, which can mean more efficient memory use (since overhead is bounded to at most 1 segment-full per active buffer).
 But it also increases number of segment instances, possibly increasing fragmentation and adding overhead.

 Note that you can create multiple instances of `MemBuffers`, if you want to have more control over how pool of segments is allocated amongst individual buffers.

+### Detour: allocating underlying storage segments

+By default segments are allocated as `ByteBuffer`s (or typed sub-types for `long`s and so on).
+But this behavior can be changed by passing alternate
+`SegmentAllocator` instances.

+For example, if you instead wanted to use in-heap segments stored as basic byte arrays (`byte[]`), you could do this by:

+    MemBuffersForBytes factory = new MemBuffersForBytes(
+      ArrayBytesSegment.allocator(30 * 1024, 2, 11));

+or to use non-direct `ByteBuffer`s:

+    MemBuffersForBytes factory = new MemBuffersForBytes(
+      ByteBufferBytesSegment.allocator(30 * 1024, 2, 11, false));

+Note that `SegmentAllocator` instances are implemented as inner classes of matching segment type, that is as `ArrayBytesSegment.Allocator` and `ByteBufferBytesSegment.Allocator`.

 ## Create individual buffers, `MemBuffer`